The study panel is shown in Fig. 1.26 (highlighted in red).

 The Viewer allows you to customize columns and the font for the list of studies.

 To select columns, right-click on the table header, a menu with a list of columns will be displayed (Fig. 1.27).
-The displayed columns are marked with check marks.
+The displayed columns are marked with a flag.
 To check/uncheck a column, left-click on its name in the context menu.

 Set up size, family and font style to bold and/or italic (see Section 15.4.2).